 Repeated disrespect or unreasonable criticism towards your child can have serious emotional consequences and long-term repercussions.
 Parental stress is the single largest contributing factor to unconscious parenting which can be dismissive.

 According to Prevent Child Abuse America, emotional abuse also includes "failure to provide the emotional nurturing necessary for a child's psychological growth and development."
-Failing to provide love, support or guidance is destructive to the healthy development of the brain and the bonding and attachment needed to form strong parent-child relationships.
+Failing to provide love, support or guidance is destructive to the healthy development of the brain, and the attachment needed to create strong parent-child relationships.

 Most parents do not want to intentionally hurt their children.
 Often, they unconsciously inflict emotional abuse without even realizing that their belittling comments and harsh handling have an effect on the relationship.
 Many would even argue that they don't "fail to provide emotional nurturing, love, support or guidance."